 Onigilly (<$10-$15) serves Japanese rice balls and has various different sets you can get for a pretty affordable price.
 They use milled rice (the healthy good stuff) and high-quality ingredients for the fillings.
 These rice balls – or rather triangles – can easily fill you up, leaving you fulfilled and not stuffed.

-Proper Food (<$15) is your essential take away stand – there are breakfast sandwiches all day, juices and coffee and salads that are always made fresh in the morning from seasonal ingredients.
+Proper Food (<$15) is your essential take away stand – there are breakfast sandwiches all day, juices and the best coffee pods and salads that are always made fresh in the morning from seasonal ingredients.
 They have a great selection of vegan and vegetarian-friendly options too.
-You can always get your item heated up if you ask so your entree can taste even better.
+You can always get your item heated up if you ask so your entree can taste even better, they use kalamata olives in bulk and they are the best.

 Fast Casual: I Can Sit if I Want